Grax32/Grax32.github.io/2012/02/kinect-sample-code-available.md

 ---
 layout: pages
 permalink: /2012/02/kinect-sample-code-available.html
+title: Kinect sample code available
 ---

-# Grax Coding: Kinect sample code available

 Here is the code the goes along with my January 25 presentation titled "Augmented Reality with the Kinect" at the Lincoln .NET Users Group.